JKelliher/Campr_Repository/README.md

 ### Project Risks:
 Major risks to the project include the following:
-1. New language or working environment
+1. This project will require the use of new languages and working environments
-2. No prior experience working with these team members
+2. The team has no prior experience working together.
+Additonally the teammembers are located remotely throughout the Unites States.
-3. Lack of some needed resources
+3. There is a lack of some needed resources include a suitable Map API.
-4. Fuzzy requirements (currently)
+4. Fuzzy requirements for the application (currently).
-5. Limited resource availability (team members with jobs and other coursework)
+5. The team has varied and limited resource availability (Team members are working full time jobs and have other coursework obligations)
-6. Depending on external APIs, which may have limited documentation or may be difficult to implement
+6. Required external APIs may have limited documentation or may be difficult to implement
-7. Lack of low cost or free resources to help build out our project
+7. There is risk that there is a lack of low cost or free resources to help build out the Campr Project.

 ### Mitigation Strategy: